Master of Arts (MA)

 For answers to frequently asked questions, please visit Application Procedures / FAQ.

 Length of Program

-Eight months of coursework plus completion of a research essay.
+Eight months of coursework plus completion of thesis (if thesis option is chosen)

 - Economic theory